Homemade Gravlax Recipe

-This salmon gravlax is cured in salt, sugar, pepper, and fresh dill for 48 hours.
-It takes minimal effort and will absolutely blow the doors off at your next brunch.
+This salmon gravlax is cured in salt, sugar, pepper, and fresh dill for 48 hours for a divine flavor.
+It takes minimal effort and will blow the doors off at your next brunch.

-Gravlax is a Swedish specialty consisting of raw fresh salmon cured in a salt, sugar, and dill mixture for 48 hours.
-It is then rinsed and sliced paper thin and served on bread, bagels, or toast alongside assorted toppings.
+Gravlax is a Swedish specialty consisting of raw fresh salmon cured in salt, sugar, and herbs for 48 hours.
+It’s then rinsed, sliced paper thin, and served on bread, bagels, or toast alongside assorted toppings and usually offered for breakfast, brunch, or as a snack.

 Is It Safe to Eat?